/ seo-glossary / What Is Commercial Intent? SEO Glossary

 What Is Commercial Intent?

 Commercial intent refers to search queries where the user is actively researching products or services with the likely goal of making a purchase.
 These searchers are past the awareness stage and are now evaluating options, comparing features, reading reviews, or looking for the best deal.
+The label is sometimes written as commercial investigation intent.

-Keywords with commercial intent sit between informational and transactional intent in the buyer's journey.
+In that practitioner shorthand, keywords with commercial intent sit between informational and transactional intent in the buyer's journey.
 The searcher is not just learning about a topic (informational) and has not yet decided to buy (transactional).
 They are in the consideration phase, actively comparing and evaluating.

 Examples include "best project management software," "iPhone 16 vs Samsung S25 review," "top CRM tools for small business," and "Ahrefs vs SEMrush."